Smith Street Motorway

 Smith Street Motorway (SR10) (or the Smith Street extension) is a motorway grade extension of Smith Street.
 It connects Southport, the Gold Coast's CBD to the Pacific Motorway.

-The road is motorway standard for 5 km from the Pacific Motorway (exit 66), until the Parklands Drive intersection.
+The road is motorway standard for 5 km from the Pacific Motorway (Exit 66) at Gaven, until the Parklands Drive intersection.
 It then runs as a divided road until High Street in Southport, where it becomes North Street until the Gold Coast Highway.
 The motorway passes by the city's Health and Knowledge precinct, home to Griffith University, Gold Coast University Hospital and Gold Coast Private Hospital.

-A new iconic red bridge for pedestrians across Smith Street was completed in early 2007.
-The red bridge joins the existing parklands campus of Griffith University to the new site on the southern side of Smith Street.
+A new iconic red bridge for pedestrians across Smith Street Motorway at Southport was completed in early 2007.
+The red bridge joins the existing parklands campus of Griffith University to the new site on the southern side of the Smith Street Motorway.

-The highest point of the highway is 45 metres at the Smith Street interchange near the Pacific motorway.
+The highest point of the motorway is 45 metres at the Smith Street Motorway interchange near the Pacific Motorway at Gaven.

 Interchanges and intersections

 The entire motorway is in the City of Gold Coast local government area.